xyflow/xyflow/website/src/markdown/docs/api/edges.md

 - `id`: string *(required)*
 - `source`: string (an id of a node) *(required)*
 - `target`: string (an id of a node) *(required)*
+- `sourceHandle`: string (an id of a handle - you only need this when you have multiple handles)
+- `targetHandle`: string (an id of a handle - you only need this when you have multiple handles)
 - `type`: 'default' (bezier), 'straight', 'step' and 'smoothedge' or a custom one depending on your implementation
 - `animated`: boolean
 - `style`: css properties for the edge line path